USGS Geologic Hazards Science Center

 - National Seismic Hazard Maps Produces US national maps showing earthquake ground motions that have a specified probability of being exceeded in 50 years.
 These ground motion values are used for reference in construction design for earthquake resistance.

-- Paleoseismology The study of the timing, location, and size of prehistoric earthquakes.
+- Characterizing Faults The study of the timing, location, and size of prehistoric earthquakes, and the behavior of faults.

 - Wildfire-related Debris Flows USGS research on debris flows in burned areas focuses on determining the conditions and processes that cause debris flows and rapidly assessing the potential for debris flow in specific burned areas.